Bryan Reynolds Player Props: Pirates vs. Rockies

 Bryan Reynolds At The Plate

-- Among the qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks 101st and he is 15th in slugging.
+- Among qualifying batters in MLB play, he ranks 25th in batting average, 98th in on-base percentage, and 17th in slugging.

-- Reynolds will look to extend his four-game hitting streak.
-He's batting .263 in his last games.
+- Reynolds is batting .273 during his last games and is on a five-game hitting streak.

+- In 88.9% of his 18 games this season, Reynolds has picked up at least one hit.
+He's also had four multi-hit games.

-- In nine games this season (52.9%), Reynolds has picked up an RBI, and in four of those games (23.5%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- In 50.0% of his games this year, Reynolds has driven in at least one run.
+In four of those games (22.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.